shihankanungo/shihankanungo.github.io/math.md

 ### Chapter 2: Research.
 Around this time I became curious about what mathematics looked like beyond competitions.
 As a 12 year old freshman, I applied to the MIT PRIMES-USA program, where
 I’ve now spent three years researching topics in commutative algebra, representation theory, and combinatorics.
-I’ve co-authored four papers in well-regarded journals, including one recognized with a USA Bronze Medal in Mathematics at the S.-T. Yau High School Science Awards.
+I’ve co-authored four papers published in well-regarded journals, including one recognized with a USA Bronze Medal in Mathematics at the S.-T. Yau High School Science Awards.
 As a World Science Scholar (WSS ’24), I’ve had the chance to explore math and interdisciplinary science under the guidance of world-renowned researchers.

 ### Chapter 3: Balance.